Q: How did the Graphic Communications International Union (GCIU) originally merge with the Teamsters Union?

 Q: What was the result of the merger?

-Q: Why did Kurt Freeman decide to terminate the merger agreement with the Teamsters?
+Q: Why did Kurt Freeman decide to terminate the Merger Agreement with the Teamsters?

-Freeman wanted to maintain the status quo and not make any changes to the GCC, so, immediately following the close of an arbitration hearing on May 19, 2023 and even before briefs were filed or a decision issued by the Arbitrator, the GCC unilaterally withdrew an order requiring the Merger Agreement that created the GCC to stay in effect and then declared, in writing to General President O’Brien, that the Merger Agreement had been terminated.
-The reason for the GCC’s actions were obvious; approximately 1,500 members of GCC Locals in Boston, New York, Iowa and Montreal had already voted to directly affiliated with the IBT under the Merger Agreement.
-That’s why the GCC terminated thew Merger Agreement on May 19, 2023.
+Freeman wanted to maintain the status quo and not make any changes to the GCC.
+That is why immediately after the close of an arbitration hearing on May 19, 2023 – before briefs were filed or a decision was issued by the Arbitrator – the GCC unilaterally withdrew an order requiring the Merger Agreement that created the GCC to stay in effect.
+They then declared in writing to General President O’Brien that the Merger Agreement had been terminated.

 Q: Were GCC members allowed to vote on terminating the Merger Agreement with the Teamsters?

 A: No, GCC members were denied their democratic right to vote on terminating the Merger Agreement.
-Unlike when the GCC membership were all allowed to vote on the merger and Merger Agreement with the Teamsters in 2004, members were denied the right in 2023 to decide whether the Merger Agreement should have been terminated.
+Unlike when the GCC membership was allowed to vote on the merger and Merger Agreement with the Teamsters in 2004, members were denied the right in 2023 to decide whether the Merger Agreement should have been terminated.

 Q: If the GCC is no longer part of the Teamsters, what’s the GCC’s future?